-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 Doubles — Rutherford/Jewitt, Alb, def.
 Noble-Lucas/Montero 6-0; Buckingham/Moyo, LC, def.
 Diaz Nakagawa/Granson 6-3; Juchymenko/Taskovic, Alb, def.
 Liebenberg/da Silva 6-3.

-MEN’S COLLEGE TENNISAlberta 5, Lewis-Clark State 2
+Alberta 5, Lewis-Clark State 2

 Like their counterparts on the women’s team, the Warrior men dropped the back half of a two-dual series with Alberta at the LCSC Tennis Center.